Definition

 Engage the Department of Finance

-When developing a Grant Management platform, Non-corporate Commonwealth Entities (NCEs) should contact the Department of Finance in the first instance.
+Non-corporate Commonwealth Entities (NCEs) should contact the Department of Finance in the first instance when developing grant management platforms.